Dispatch-Aware Deep Neural Network for Optimal Transmission Switching: Introduction

 Optimal transmission switching (OTS) strategically opens or closes transmission lines so that the network topology becomes an active control variable \cite{fisher2008optimal}.
 By doing so, system operators can reroute power flows and reduce generation costs.
 This effect is known as Braess’s paradox in power systems, where removing a line can redirect flows and reduce the total operational cost \cite{schafer2022understanding}.
 Beyond this counterintuitive phenomenon, OTS provides a practical mechanism for alleviating congestion, accessing cheaper generation, and improving system flexibility without building new infrastructure.
 This is because treating the line status as a decision variable enlarges the feasible set and enables more cost-effective dispatch solutions from an optimization perspective.

-Pilot studies show that transmission switching can deliver significant economic and reliability improvements in real power grids.
+Studies show that transmission switching can deliver significant economic and reliability improvements.
 For example, simulations from the ARPA-E Topology Control Algorithm project indicate that transmission switching in the PJM system can reduce congestion costs by more than 50\% and save over 100 million USD annually in the real-time market \cite{ARPA_E2014}.
-In addition, ERCOT has used transmission switching to replace post-contingency load shedding and to support more effective corrective and preventive operating plans \cite{RuizCasparyButler2020FERC}.
-Beyond PJM, several system operators have reported that even a single transmission switching action can yield significant operational benefits.
-For example, in MISO, a single switching action applied during a 345-kV outage reduced regional wind curtailments by 86\% and reduced congestion costs by 3.5 million USD \cite{RuizMyhre2024MISO}.
-In SPP, a real-time operational pilot study found that single switching actions could provide more than 25\% flow reduction \cite{RuizCasparyButler2020FERC}.
-These results demonstrate that even minimal transmission switching adjustments can provide substantial operational value in real-world systems.
+In addition, ERCOT has used transmission switching to replace post-contingency load shedding and to support more effective corrective and preventive operating plans \cite{ruiz2020topology}.
+In MISO, one reconfiguration applied during a 345-kV outage reduced regional wind curtailments by 86\% and reduced congestion costs by 3.5 million USD \cite{RuizMyhre2024MISO}.
+In SPP, a real-time operational case study found that even a single switching action could reduce the power flow on a congested transmission line by more than 25\% \cite{ruiz2020topology}.

-Recognizing the operational benefits of topology switching, regulatory and policy have begun to encourage its evaluation alongside other grid-enhancing technologies.
+Recognizing the operational benefits of transmission switching, regulatory and policy have begun to encourage its evaluation alongside other grid-enhancing technologies.
 For example, FERC Order No. 1920 in the United States and ENTSO-E’s Research and Innovation Roadmap 2017–2026 in Europe explicitly identify transmission switching as an option to improve grid flexibility and operational efficiency \cite{fercorder1920, entsoe2017roadmap}.
-In parallel with this regulatory momentum, system operators such as PJM and ISO-NE already employ limited corrective switching during contingencies to alleviate overloads and maintain reliability \cite{PJMManual37, ISONEOP19}.
+In parallel with this regulatory momentum, system operators such as PJM and ISO-NE already allow limited switching in response to contingencies to alleviate overloads and maintain reliability \cite{PJMManual37, ISONEOP19}.